mdevaluate/mdevaluate/doc/general-hints.rst

-General HInts for Python Programming
+General Hints for Python Programming
 ====================================

 This page collects some general hints for data centered programming  with Python.